Debitsuccess/debitsuccess-api/docs/Introduction/3-REST-API-Change-History.md

 ## May 11, 2021

-The [Realtime Payment Widget](https://debitsuccess.stoplight.io/docs/debitsuccess-api/docs/Widgets/Real-time-payment-widget.md) allows you to securely make real-time payments to businesses (Casual Payments).
+The [Real Time Payment Widget](https://debitsuccess.stoplight.io/docs/debitsuccess-api/docs/Widgets/Real-time-payment-widget.md) allows you to securely make real-time payments to businesses (Casual Payments).
 Integration partners can embed this widget into their website and customize it to match their product theme.
 Widget is essentially an iframe to capture credit card details and use Debitsuccess [Payments API](https://debitsuccess.stoplight.io/docs/debitsuccess-api/PaymentsAPI.v1.json) to make payments.

 ##  Mar 23, 2021
 The RestAPI [GET Account(s)](https://debitsuccess.stoplight.io/docs/debitsuccess-api/CustomerServicesApi.yaml/paths/~1accounts/get) is enhanced to return the DD Stop reason field in the API Response.
 If the account status ‘PaymentStopped’ is set to true and has a `CollectionStopReason` assigned, then it will be shown in the GET Account(s) API response CollectionStopReason field, else an empty string will be returned.

 ## Mar 16, 2010

-Introduced a new field Active as an input parameter for [GET BusinessAccounts](https://debitsuccess.stoplight.io/docs/debitsuccess-api/CustomerServicesApi.yaml/paths/~1businessAccounts/get).
+Introduced a new field `Active` as an input parameter for [GET BusinessAccounts](https://debitsuccess.stoplight.io/docs/debitsuccess-api/CustomerServicesApi.yaml/paths/~1businessAccounts/get).
 This field will act as a filter to allow users to retrieve Active or non-Active Business Accounts.
-Leaving this field as Null/empty will retrieve all Business Accounts.
+Leaving this field as null/empty will retrieve all Business Accounts.

 ## Feb 23, 2021
 Implemented a new REST API[Get Payment Token(for Casual Payment)](https://debitsuccess.stoplight.io/docs/debitsuccess-api/CustomerServicesApi.yaml/paths/~1businessAccounts~1%7BbusinessAccountId%7D~1paymentTokens/post) that generates and returns a PayNow URL link so that integrators can access the link to make a casual payment for a business account.